The Illusion of Certainty: Uncertainty Quantification for LLMs Fails under Ambiguity: Introduction

-Since in the first example there is only one correct answer, any model that predicts a distribution over possible replies should put all mass on this one answer.
-In the second example, multiple answers are correct, and they may be associated with different probabilities.
+The first example has only one correct answer, and an LLM's predictive distribution over possible responses should put all mass on this answer.
+In the second example, multiple answers are correct, each with a different likelihood.
 This is known as \emph{aleatoric uncertainty}: It refers to the randomness that is intrinsic to the distribution of true answers itself.
-Most uncertainty–quantification (UQ) methods for LLMs, however, are evaluated on data resembling the first question, where aleatoric uncertainty is zero \citep{devic2025calibrationcollaborationllmuncertainty}.
-In this restrictive setting, a variety of UQ methods show satisfactory performance in estimating \emph{epistemic uncertainty} \citep{kuhn2023semanticuncertaintylinguisticinvariances,duan2024shifting,yadkori2024believebelievellm}.
-However, many realistic applications involve non-trivial aleatoric uncertainty.
-This motivates a critical question: \emph{How do current UQ approaches perform under realistic conditions of ambiguity?}
+Importantly, we focus on settings in which ambiguity is \emph{not resolvable}.
+In contrast, ambiguity arising from under-specified questions can be mitigated by clarifications \citep{hou2024decomposinguncertaintylargelanguage,walha2025finegraineduncertaintydecompositionlarge,kirchhof2025positionuncertaintyquantificationneeds}, while the ambiguity considered in this work is inherent to the task itself and, by definition, is irreducible.
+Such ambiguity is not a rare edge case: many common language-generation tasks inherently admit multiple valid outputs, including question answering with multiple correct answers \cite{yang2025maqaevaluatinguncertaintyquantification}, summarization \cite{koupaee2025faithfulunfaithfulambiguousmultiagent}, machine translation \cite{wu2025multiplereferencesmeaningfulvariations}, and code generation \cite{maveli2025largelanguagemodelscapture}.